turingschool/nav-challenge/README.md

 ### Iteration 3: Clean Code

-Do a sweep through your code and refactor anything that needs it!
+If time, do a sweep through your code and refactor anything that needs it!

 ## Submission

-By 11:00, please submit your repo and GitHub pages to the Google Form provided in the cohort channel.

-You are more than welcome to continue working on this over break if you don't finish during this sitting!
+We aren't asking that you submit your code, but do ask that you spend time reflecting on the following:
+- What was something you did today that seemed almost impossible in Week 1?
+- What was challenging about this - technically and workflow and process-wise?
+- What is one area you'd like to focus on (maybe in a mentor meeting, with a rock, get a small group Friday session on, or just something to keep in mind while you work) over the next week?
+You can't do it all.
+One thing, people.